Friday 23 August 1940

 US Military: Cruisers USS Wichita and Quincy continue their "Show the flag" cruise along South America and make port in Montevideo, Uruguay.
 Meanwhile, destroyers USS Wake and Wainwright depart Pará, Brazil for the Guantanamo Bay Naval Base.

 Destroyer USS Allen (DD-66) is recommissioned (originally commissioned on 24 January 1917) as part of the Pacific fleet now based at Pearl Harbor.
 It is the oldest destroyer in the fleet.

-British Government: British Prime Minister Churchill officially changes the name of the local volunteer defence forces to Home Guard.
-The Home Guard now (finally) is receiving uniforms, weapons, ammunition and some training to make it a somewhat more professional force.
+British Government: British Prime Minister Churchill officially changes the name of the local volunteer defense forces to Home Guard.
+The Home Guard now (finally) is receiving uniforms, weapons, ammunition, and some training to make it a somewhat more professional force.

 King George VI issues a proclamation striking all Italians and Germans from the lists of British titles and decorations.
 This deprives Italian Duce Benito Mussolini and King Victor Emmanuel II of decorations.

 Greece: The Greek army, alarmed by recent Italian provocations such as the sinking of the light cruiser Helle, takes anti-invasion precautions.

 American Homefront: Shirley Temple's final film for 20th Century Fox, "Young People," premieres at the Roxy in New York City.

 |Sergeant Felix Ferranto, a radio operator, uses his Primus torch to thaw out the wheel motors of the Snow Cruiser in the Antarctic on August 23, 1940.|

 August 1, 1940: Two RN Subs Lost